The Content Dashboard shows an overview of the following:

 Sources

-An RSS feed (such as http://www.optimizely.com/?feed=RSS) has an Active/Paused toggle button to activate the source.
+An RSS feed (such as http://www.optimizely.com/?feed=RSS) activates the source with an Active/Paused toggle.

-Unapproved content interactions are still tracked and contributes to profile optimization.
+Unapproved content interactions are still tracked and contribute to profile optimization.
 However, they cannot appear as a recommendation to a user within a widget.

-- Override Existing Content.
-If a piece of content is ingested from another source, enable this option to override existing content with potentially new data from the new source.
+• Override Existing Content – If content is ingested from another source, enable this option to override existing content with potentially new data from the new source.
 This saves space at the expense of losing access to older content.

 When you click Save, the source is added to the list.